cewi/PIChannel/README.md

 =========

 Configure a raspberry pi to play automatically all media files from a plugged usb-stick in an endless presentation.
 Uses [PiPresents](https://pipresents.wordpress.com/) from KenT2.
 Starts a so called "Liveshow" which is configured to play anything from a plugged USB-Stick.
-The stick is mounted to the raspi as Martin Schulte described [here](https://pipresents.wordpress.com/hints-and-tips/using-usb-sticks-without-naming-them/).
+The stick is mounted to the raspi the way Martin Schulte described [here](https://pipresents.wordpress.com/hints-and-tips/using-usb-sticks-without-naming-them/).

 The installation- and configuration-scripts are a sbased on the work of Peter van Nes [reddipped](https://github.com/reddipped/PIChannel) and slightly modified.
 If you read carefully his instructions, you will have no problem understanding what's going on.